CLOAK & DAGGER

 All of these field recordings were incorporated into the final work - some in their raw form, some after various degrees of processing.

-VIDEO WALKTHROUGHS
+VIDEO WALKTHROUGH

 FURTHER READING

-Soundpaths: Heptonstall: Using Placed Sound and Augmented Reality to Engage Audiences with the History of a Performance Location - Conference paper presented at Intangible Heritages Conference 2022, University of Kent, Canterbury, UK.
-DOWNLOAD
+Soundpaths: Heptonstall: Using Placed Sound and Augmented Reality to Engage Audiences with the History of a Performance Location - Conference paper presented at Intangible Heritages Conference 2022, University of Kent, Canterbury, UKDOWNLOAD